 Overall, Arizona’s diverse array of hot springs is sure to please all types of visitors.
 Whether prospective soakers are looking for a luxurious stay at one of Arizona’s hot spring resorts or a rugged, natural experience at a primitive site, Arizona has a hot spring that will fit.

 Each one offers natural mineral waters that promote relaxation and rejuvenation while you view breathtaking landscapes.
 Most hot springs are also close enough to populated areas allowing you to enjoy fine accommodations between your adventures.

-Many are nestled up along side the Colorado River and can be rather remote areas to travel to.
-However, once you make the hike to these pools, you’ll see why they are the hidden gems only few have seen.
+Many are nestled up alongside the Colorado River and can be rather remote areas to travel to.
+However, once you make the hike to these pools, you’ll see why they are the hidden gems only a few have seen.

 Arizona’s Favorite Hot Springs